assasinelit/assasinelit/README.md

 - 👋 Hi, I’m @assasinelit
 - 👀 I’m interested in  the programation
 - 🌱 I’m currently learning  programation
-- 💞️ I’m looking to collaborate in all proyec what me help to learn
+- 💞️ I’m looking to collaborate in all proyect what me help to learn
 - 📫 How to reach me  in arnulfosulub@gmail.com

 <!---